Authentication With Magic Links

 Two Factor Authentication With the API

-Two factor authentication also works when using the api.
-In that case, when you complete the passwordless authentication, instead of getting the user data, you’ll get a twoFactorId:
+Two factor authentication also works when Using the API Directly.
+In that case, when you complete the magic link authentication, instead of getting the user data, you’ll get a twoFactorId:

 {"twoFactorId":"VnNILnXs_EDG-cjwokwITRApmAxCMkojeT3CUqqLhLc"}